arcadiapage/arcadiapage.github.io/_drafts/2020-06-03-Money-Saving-Tips-for-Creative-Entreprenuers.md

 After comparing your spending to someone smart with their money or to the chart of Mr. Money Moustache, you may see that you need to reduce some of your bills.

-After comparing our spending I was able to successfully reduce our cellphone bill for two phones from $70 a month to around $50, and our Internet bill from $120 to $60.
+After comparing our spending I was able to successfully reduce our monthly cellphone bill for two phones from $70 a month to around $50, and our Internet bill from $120 to $60.
 I've listed resources for reasonably priced cellphone services at the end of this post.

 If you want to reduce your Internet bill, simply do an online search for, "Negotiate bill (insert name of your internet service)."
 Then you will get a list of articles that will guide you on how to negotiate with your current internet provider.